 After spending 20 years as a Creative Director at some of the world's top advertising agencies, John left the corporate world in 2015 to dedicate his life to conservation.

-It was on a South African volunteer vacation back in 2012 that John came face-to-face with the state our of planet's wildlife.
+It was on a South African volunteer vacation back in 2012 that John came face-to-face with the state of our planet's wildlife.
 He saw the daily struggles reserve managers and ecologists faced to keep the animals safe on shoestring budgets.
 He saw anti-poaching rangers with tattered uniforms, poached rhino skulls with machete scars, and snared animals that had to wait weeks for veterinary assistance.
 He also learned about the ever-dwindling numbers of animals due to habitat loss.

 Unable to shy away from these issues, John decided to leave his corporate life in March 2015 to form Wild Tomorrow Fund with the intent of providing compassionate people around the world a way to make positive, long lasting change.